DaloroAT/first_breaks_picking/README.md

 ### Save results

-Click on 5 button to save picks, picking parameters and info about SGY file into plain `.txt` file.
+Click on 5 button to save picks into file.
+Depending on file extension, results will be saved as `json`, as plain `txt`, or as `segy` file.

+For extensions `txt` and `json`, picking parameters and model confidence for each peak are additionally saved.

+When choosing an extension `segy`, the copy of original SGY file is saved with the values of the first breaks in the trace headers.
+They are stored in the last 4 bytes (236 byte if counting from 0) to be decoded as an unsigned integer.
+Values are in microseconds.
 # Picking process

 Neural network process file as series of **images**.
 There is why **the traces should not be random**,